 - Anachronism Stew: A minor example.
-The 90s modern act featured an analogue TV, but it broke, so it was replaced by a very modern-looking flatscreen.
+The 21st-century final act originally featured an analog TV, but it broke and was replaced by a very modern-looking flatscreen.

-- The Cameo: Mel Blanc voices the parrot and Uncle Orville.
-Rex Allen, the original voice actor of John, appears as Grandpa in the current version of the attraction.
+- Rex Allen, the original voice actor of John, appears as Grandpa in the current version of the attraction.

 - Christmas Episode: The final act is set at Christmas.